zulip/zulip/README.md

 ## Running Zulip in production

-Zulip in production only supports Ubuntu 14.04 right now, but work is ongoing on adding support for additional platforms.
+Zulip in production supports Ubuntu 14.04 Trusty and Ubuntu 16.04 Xenial.
+Work is ongoing on adding support for additional platforms.
 The installation process is documented at https://zulip.org/server.html and in more detail in [the documentation](https://zulip.readthedocs.io/en/latest/prod-install.html).

 ## Ways to contribute